rgroli/other.nvim/README.md

 When the file-picker is opened it can be used with the following keybindings:
 ![screen-gif](./other-nvim-overlay.jpg)

+💡 Additionally you can open the selected line in a split without the shortcut by pressing `s` and `v` to open it in a vertical split.

 ## Installation / Setup ##
 ```